wizelineacademy/terraform-academy/lesson01/README.md

 # Lesson 01

-In this Lesson the wizeliner will learn about the principal commands of terraform:
+In this Lesson we'll learn about the principal commands of terraform:

 - Providers
 - Resources